ldevillez/pySwTools/README.md

 You can also provide the path to a directory with dxf inside

 ```
-pyswtools ready-dxf /path/to/directory/
+pyswtools ready-dxf /path/to/directory
 ```

 It will output a `directory_cleaned` directory with all the cleaned dxf.
+Do not include the `/` or `\` at the end of the path of the directory

 #### Features to come
 - [ ] Combine Lines